museo ladin de fascia

 The Ladins

-At the Trentino part of the Dolomites Ladin is still spoken in the Val di Fassa with its communities Canazei (Cianacei), Pozza (Poza), Mazzin (Mazin), Campitello (Ciampidel), Vigo (Vich), Sogara and Moena.
-Those who want to discover more about the Ladin culture should visit the Ladin Museum in Fassa at San Giovanni near Vigo di Fassa.
+The once predominant culture of the Eastern Alps continues to live on in the dolomitic valleys.
+In Trentino, Ladin is still spoken in the Val di Fassa, including the municipalities of Canazei (Cianacei), Pozza (Poza), Mazzin (Mazin), Campitello (Ciampidel), San Giovanni di Fassa (Sèn Jen), Vigo (Vich), Soraga and Moena.
+If you want to discover more on Ladin culture you can visit the Ladin Museum in Fassa in San Giovanni near Vigo di Fassa.

 Suggest an edit/correction